tylerburleigh/claude-foundry-safety/README.md

 ## Why This Exists

 We learned the [hard way](https://www.reddit.com/r/ClaudeAI/comments/1pgxckk/claude_cli_deleted_my_entire_home_directory_wiped/) that instructions aren't enough to keep AI agents in check.
-After Claude Code silently wiped out hours of progress with a single `rm -rf ~/` or `git checkout --`, we were reminded that **"soft"** rules in an `CLAUDE.md` or `AGENTS.md` file cannot replace **hard** technical constraints.
+After Claude Code silently wiped out hours of progress with a single `rm -rf ~/` or `git checkout --`, it became evident that **"soft"** rules in an `CLAUDE.md` or `AGENTS.md` file cannot replace **hard** technical constraints.
-We've now moved from documentation to mechanical enforcement, using a dedicated hook to programmatically prevent agents from running destructive commands.
+The current approach is to use a dedicated hook to programmatically prevent agents from running destructive commands.

 ## Why Hooks Instead of settings.json?